sayzs1/TECHIN514_ALL/Lab5_power-management/Lab5_power-management.md

 4. Ultrasonic + Wifi + Sending data to Firebase
 5. Deep Sleep mode

+Record the average current for each mode/stage above, and estimate how long would a 500mAh battery last if the device is kept being used under each mode.

 ## 7. Estimate the battery life for different use cases

 Using the window duration selector at the top of the Power Profiler App, change the time window to 3 or 10 seconds.
 For each of the five power-consumption use cases described above, wait until the window is filled with only the power consumption curve that is unique to each use case.